 HIV Prevention has changed dramatically in the last few years, so it’s possible you’re on board with PrEP.
-If so you’ll probably end up taking it on board a flight overseas with you.
+If so you’ll probably end up taking it away on holiday with you.
 Here are some top tips on what to consider before you head off.

 You may have booked your flights and planned your outfits months in advance, but don’t forget to also plan for a sexual health check-up and to top up your PrEP before you depart.
-If your partner or a travel companion is living with HIV, check out our Travelling internationally with HIV article for useful information too.
+If your partner or a travel companion is living with HIV, check out Travelling internationally with HIV for useful information.

-If you’re one of around 10,000 Australians currently accessing PrEP, you can usually see a GP and pick up your pills locally after your regular sexual health tests.
+If you’re currently accessing PrEP, you can usually see a doctor and pick up your pills locally after your regular sexual health tests.
 If you’re personally importing PrEP be sure to factor in enough delivery time well before you’re due to jet off into the sunset.

 “Going for a sexual health check-up before you travel ensures you’re not bringing along any STIs to the party.”